Stability of a tilted granular monolayer: How many spheres can we pick before the collapse?: Setup and numerical implementation

 After initialization, a random extraction process starts, taking the spheres one at a time from inside the rectangle that contains and supports the spheres \footnote{For each extraction process, all the spheres in the system are labeled, and one of them is chosen according to a uniform random distribution.}.
 A velocity perpendicular to the inclined plane is imposed to each particle selected to be removed (see Figs. \ref{fig:wide}.c and \ref{fig:wide}.d).
-The interval between extractions was three seconds, enough time to allow spheres to relocate to their new stable position or escape outside the fence.
+The interval between extractions was three seconds.
+As the characteristic time $\tau$ for a sphere to displace one diameter is near 0.1 s ($\tau \approx \sqrt{d/g\sin \theta}$), there is enough time to allow spheres to relocate to their new stable position or escape outside the fence.
 By doing so, the quasi-static evolution of the system is better described by the number of spheres extracted rather than time.

-The discrete element simulations are carried out using the \textit{ViscElMat} module of the YADE platform \cite{yade}.
-The Molecular Dynamics method makes use of particle-particle and particle-plane contact forces when there is an overlap $\delta$ between the elements.
+The Molecular Dynamics method uses particle-particle and particle-plane contact forces when the elements overlap on $\delta$ \cite{luding2008introduction}.
 The model for the normal contact force $F_n$ is viscoelastic in its linear form: $F_n=k_n\delta+c_n\dot{\delta}$, where $k_n$ and $c_n$ are constants.
 The tangential contact force $F_t$ has the same form with constants $k_t$ and $c_t$, added to Coulomb friction with the same static and dynamic friction coefficient $\mu$.
-The constant $k_n$ for the normal force is set to $\SI{10,000}{\N/\m}$ to obtain an overlap $\delta<10^{-3}d$ in all the simulations performed, condition to remain in the hard particle limit.
-The first constant in the tangential force is fixed to $k_t = 0.5k_n$, as used in numerous DEM works (see for instance \cite{Rojas:2019ia}).
-The dissipative terms are fixed to obtain a restitution coefficient $e=0.7$, while the Coulomb friction coefficient is set to $\tan(\ang{35})$.
+The constant $k_n$ for the normal force is set to $\SI{10,000}{\N/\m}$ to obtain an overlap $\delta<10^{-3}d$ in all the simulations performed.
+In Section \ref{sec:ParametricAssessment}, we verified that changes on $k_n$ have little influence on the results except when the spheres are highly rigid ($k_n>\SI{100,000}{\N/\m}$), as contacts are easily lost because of the low overlap between particles.
+The first constant in the tangential force is fixed to $k_t = 0.5k_n$, as used in numerous DEM works (see, for instance, \cite{Rojas:2019ia}).
+The dissipative terms are fixed to obtain a restitution coefficient $e=0.7$.
+For most simulations, we set the Coulomb friction coefficient to $\mu = \tan(35^{\circ}) = 0.7$.
+However, we explore the dependence on $\mu$ in sections \ref{sec:ModelGlobalResults} and \ref{sec:ParametricAssessment}.